• Skip to primary navigation

 Butternut Squash Black Bean Chimichangas

-Crunchy on the outside, soft and spicy on the inside, these black bean and butternut squash chimichangas are a deliciously satisfying fall meal.
+Crunchy on the outside, soft and spicy on the inside, these black bean and butternut squash chimichangas are easy to make and loaded with flavor.
+Totally vegan and baked (not fried!), they're a healthier twist on the Mexican classic that's every bit as comforting and delicious!

 Course Entree